vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_1.md

 ## Structs as Classes

-/* TODO */

-Syslog-ng is written in C but simulates some object-oriented programming features.
-It is important to know a bit about how this is done, before going into plugin programming.
+Syslog-ng is written in C but simulates the funcitonality of classes and objects by using structs.

-Structs are used to represent classes.
 The first field of any struct that represents a subclass is `super`.
 The type of `super` is the struct that represents the superclass.
 This type is not a pointer.

 The result of making `super` the first field and not a pointer is that an object will have all the data for it and its superclasses stored in one contiguous block of memory, ordered from most abstract to the least.
-If `C` inherits from `B` inherits from `A`, the memory layout of a `C` object would look like:
+So if `C` inherits from `B` inherits from `A`, the memory layout of a `C` object would look like:
 ```
-[[[Members for A] Members for B] Members for C]
+[[[Members of A] Members of B] Members of C]
 ```

-This fact allows us to access the members of an object's superclasses with the dot operator, which allows for inheritence.
-We can also convert between classes with casts, which allows for polymorphism.
-Let's take a look at both these things with an example.
+The best way to learn how this is used in practice is to look at and work with the codebase.